DickTurpshead/newMDwebsite/content/0-toddler.md

 ---
 title: the first years
 nav: toddler
-tags: jasorame; JS-PT
+tags: DT-highwayman; Jekyll-me
-topics: early years
+topics: ABOUT WHAT
 ---

 jasmine sorame was born in cairns in 2000